Your Career in Health and Safety for 2021

-Remember that different courses provide different means of learning and becoming qualified.
-IOSH courses can be taken in a very short space of time with online exams included, NEBOSH are academic and have exams while vocational NVQs are assessed through submission of evidence gathered in your existing role through an online portal.
+Different courses offer different styles of learning and assessment.
+IOSH courses can be taken in a very short space of time with online multichoice exams, NEBOSH are academic online study and have open book exams (for the newer qualifications), while vocational NVQs are assessed through submission of evidence gathered in your existing role through an online portal.

 How much time do you have available to study around work and personal commitments?